barryclark/jekyll-now/about.md

 My [lab homepage](http://kodlab.seas.upenn.edu/Avik/Home) has more information about the work I do.
 Outside of lab *(...riiight)*, I enjoy playing ultimate frisbee with [PADA](http://pada.org/), [fostering tiny kittens](/fosters) and volunteering at [PAWS](http://phillypaws.org/).
 Please get in touch with me if you want to adopt a kitty friend!

+I used to have pretty good (musical) keyboard chops (as much as you can without any formal music theory) and still have great [relative pitch](http://www.perfectpitch.com/perfectrelative.htm); I used to be decent at juggling (basic 3-ball patterns up to Mill's mess, 4-ball cascade on a good day), and am drawn to [games](http://en.wikipedia.org/wiki/Speedcubing) that [require](http://www.popcap.com/bejeweled-blitz) rapid [pattern-matching](http://en.wikipedia.org/wiki/Set_(game)).

 ### Contact me

 Links are in the footer. :point_down: